 When one of these organs starts to send information that is not consistent with the information from the others, or is inconsistent with what your feet or eyes are telling the brain, then vertigo dizziness occurs.

 The function of these tiny organs is to convey information to the brain so that it knows exactly where your body is in space, without having to use your eyes.

-For example, when trying to strike a ball with a baseball bat, it is very important that the eyes remain focused on the ball when your head begins to move during the stroke.
+For example, when playing tennis, it is very important that the eyes remain focused on the ball when your head begins to move during the stroke.
 This is enabled by these five tiny organs in the inner ear.

-The crystals embedded in a gel above the hairs may come loose, forming the debris that may obstruct the normal fluid movement in one ear: vertigo dizziness.
+The crystals embedded in a gel above the hairs may come loose, forming the debris that may obstruct the normal fluid movement in one ear; vertigo dizziness ensues.

 Should the messages from the right and left inner ear organs not be consistent with each other, then the astute observer will notice abnormal movements of the eye called nystagmus, usually lasting only a few seconds.
-You will experience it as a wild spinning of the planet.
-Vertigo.
+You will experience it as a wild spinning of the planet; vertigo.

 How would you, or your chiropractor for that matter, know if you are suffering from Benign Paroxysmal Positional Vertigo, or about to have a stroke?

 There is a simple manoeuvre called the Hallpike Dix test.
-It should be stressed, as with all orthopaedic and neurological testing, that artful testing can and should only be done by an experienced practitioner.
+It should be stressed, as with all orthopaedic and neurological manoevres, that artful testing can and should only be done by an experienced practitioner.

 The Hallpike Dix test

 can make you extremely giddy.
 In fact, hope that it does, because then you have highly and simply treatable BPPV.